-It is my great pleasure to work with Netherland Leprosy Relief Nepal (NLR Nepal) since the last two decades.
-NLR started working in Nepal since 1979 and the organization underwent through various strategic phases before stepping towards the portfolio of disability inclusive development from a purely leprosy focussed organization.
+It is my great pleasure to work with NLR Nepal since the last 5 years including in leading role of the Nepal office from 1st March 2018.
+NLR started working in Nepal since 1977 and the organization underwent through various strategic phases of health sector support before stepping towards the portfolio of disability-inclusive development from a purely leprosy focussed organization.

-I am pleased to say that we have been able to achieve in maximum of the plan made for 2016 despite of internal and external factors especially delaying in agreement with Government of Nepal.
-For this achievement, I would like to thank all the partners, well wishers and co workers and for their consistent technical, financial support and managerial
+I am pleased to say that we have been able to achieve in maximum of the plan made for 2018 despite internal and external factors including in searching the resources for the projects.
+For this achievement, I would like to thank the Government authorities, all the partners, well-wishers, co-workers and staff members for their consistent technical, financial and moral support.